Natural Home Remedies For Indigestion Relief

 • quitting smoking

-• not taking aspirin or other medicines on an empty belly
+• not taking medications or aspirin on an empty belly

-• keeping a person's weight in normal limits
+• maintaining a person's weight in healthy limits